-BUSN 5110 Accounting for Strategic Decision-Making (3).
+BUSN 5110 Financial Management andAccounting for Strategic Decision-Making (3).
 Students gain enhanced knowledge, analytical tools, and interpretation skills to help leaders make better operating, investing, and financing decisions.
 Topics include GAAP (Generally Accepted Accounting Principles) financial statement presentation and reporting, underlying accounting principles and conventions, and cost accounting language and topics, such as cost-volume profit analysis, resource allocation, budgeting and variance analysis, and relevant costs.

 BUSN 5120 Economics of Organizational Architecture & Strategy (3).
-Students demonstrate how to maximize firm value by understanding the structure of the market in which they operate, and maneuvering to enhance or protect the organization's strategic position; or altering the internal organizational structure.
+Students learn macro and micro-economic principles.
+Topics include theories related to behavior of markets, consumer behaviors and decision-making, and economic tools and concepts that can be used in the management decision-making process.
+Students demonstrate how to maximize firm value by (1) understanding the structure of the market in which they operate and maneuvering to enhance or protect the organization's strategic position or (2) altering the internal organizational structure.

 This course concentrates on the use of economics tools to enhance the effectiveness of strategic positioning and organizational structure.

 BUSN 5130 Integrated Communication, Marketing & Public Relations (3).
 Students gain a working knowledge of the strategic and tactical aspects of integrated marketing and communication.
 They learn to make and apply strategic decisions, including appropriate performance metrics.
-Topics include customer analysis and brand positioning, strategic advertising, public relations, relationship marketing and customer relationship management, online and social media marketing, and sales promotion and sponsorships.
+Topics include constituent and stakeholder analysis and brand positioning, strategic advertising, public relations, relationship marketing and customer relationship management, online and social media marketing, and sales promotion and sponsorships.